jg-digital-media/jgdm-100DaysOfCode/work/log/round-9.md

+# R9D40: Tuesday 31 May 2022

++  A much more productive day yesterday which was nice.
+Sorted out some CTAs and behind the scenes meta information ready for release whenever that might be.  :)

++ **Technologies Used** - HTML5, CSS, WordPress

 # R9D39: Monday 30 May 2022

 +  ...

 + **Technologies Used** - HTML5, CSS, WordPress

 # R9D38: Friday 27 May 2022